rhezab/smile/docs/deploying.md

 Second, make sure you have a set of `.env.*.local` files in the `env/` folder (created using `git secret reveal` for <GureckisLabText/>) and have run the `npm run config:upload` command (refer back to the [initial setup instructions](starting)).
 This latter command uploads some specific configuration options to GitHub which are needed for your deployment to run.
 You can verify these have been set by going to your repository on the GitHub website, clicking Settings, then "Secrets".
 There should be several repository secrets including `SECRET_APP_CONFIG` and `EXP_DEPLOY_PATH`, etc...

-Third, run the `npm run build` and `npm run serve` commands and verify that these steps complete without error on your local machine.
-If there are errors this maybe preventing GitHub from building your site.
+Third, run the `npm run build` and `npm run preview` commands and verify that these steps are completed without error on your local machine.
+If there are errors they may be preventing GitHub from building your site.
 Fix the errors locally and push the changes.

 Finally, go to the GitHub repo for your project on the github.com website and click the "Actions" tab.
 This will show a history of recent "workflow" runs.
 Runs that fail will have a red :x: next to them.
 Clicking on this will lead to a "transcript" of the run which can provide some debugging hints.